htcondor/htcondor/docs/admin-manual/ap-policy-configuration.rst

 :macro:`SUBMIT_REQUIREMENT_<Name>_REASON` is not defined, a default reason will include the ``<Name>`` chosen for the submit requirement.
-Completing the presentation of the example submit requirements, upon an attempt to submit a standard universe job, *condor_submit* would print
+Completing the presentation of the example submit requirements, upon an attempt to submit a standard universe job, :tool:`condor_submit` would print

 .. code-block:: text